no-controle/expenses/README.md

 2. Go to [localhost:8080](http://localhost:8080/) to see: `Hello World!`
 3. Read your app's source code at src/expenses/service.clj.
 Explore the docs of functions that define routes and responses.
-4. Run your app's tests with `lein test`.
+4. Run your app's tests with `lein midje`.
 Read the tests at test/expenses/service_test.clj.
-5. Learn more!
-See the [Links section below](#links).

 ## Configuration